omkarcloud/botasaurus/docs/docs/what-is-botasaurus.md

 python main.py
 ```

-This time, you will observe the same result as before, but instead of using Anti Detect Selenium, we are utilizing the Anti Detect requests module.
+This time, you will observe the same result as before, but instead of using Anti Detect Selenium, we are utilizing the Anti Detect request module.

 ## 💡 Understanding Botasaurus